Philadelphia Radio Archives

 Ten of WFLN’s 31 employees, mostly from the sales and office staff were fired.
 A half-hour noon talk show hosted by long-time fixture Ralph Collier was canceled.
 (Tanger later fired Collier outright due to comments Collier made about the station in Philadelphia Magazine) Veteran arts critic Charles Lee was yanked off the air, and Tanger cut back dramatically on the station’s news coverage, which included firing longtime newsman Jules Rhind.
 Tanger maintained that news programming was readily available on other stations.

 In 1995, Tanger engineered a complex swap with American Radio Systems, ultimately selling the station for $28 million.
-This transaction marked the beginning of the end of WFLN as a classical music station, as four more companies bought and sold the station within the next two years.
+This transaction marked the beginning of the end of WFLN as a classical music station, as four more companies bought and sold the station within the next two years, spurred on by Conrgress’ recent 1996 deregulation of the telecommunications industry.
 Each new owner became less satisfied with the low revenue returns on the classical format, while the price of the station skyrocketed with each transaction.

 In June, 1996, American traded WFLN to Secret Communications for a station in Sacramento.
 Secret’s president, Frank Wood, announced that he would retain the classical format if marketing and programming modifications could increase the station’s market share to 4 percent.
 Based on their research, Secret eliminated some of the station’s talk programs, played shorter works and movements of symphonies during prime listening hours, and instructed on-air personalities to enliven their delivery.
 (This was referred to as the “dumbing down” of the station by some insiders)